 Being a “Trecci” you can be as competitive as you choose, it’s up to you – the

-main objective is to enjoy being with your horse and enjoying yourself.
+main objective is building the bond with you horse and enjoying yourself.

 The Phases are run at 4 Levels, with Level 1 being achievable by most riders